NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 Nataf transformation
 ====================

-Nataf transformation is introduced to convert the samples in the physical space (X-space) into the standard normal samples (U-space), :math:`T:\rm{X} \rightarrow \rm{U}`, and vice versa, during UQ computations [Liu1986]_.
+Nataf transformation is introduced to standardize the interface between UQ methods and Simulation models.
+Nataf converts the samples in the physical space (X-space) into the standard normal samples (U-space), :math:`T:\rm{X} \rightarrow \rm{U}`, and vice versa, during UQ computations [Liu1986]_.
 Specifically, the latter transformation, called inverse Nataf :math:`T^{-1}`, is performed each time when UQ engine generates sample points and calls external workflow applications, so that the main UQ algorithms would face only the standard normal random variables.
 Among various standardization transformations, Nataf is one of the most popular methods which exploits **marginal distributions** of each physical variables and their **correlation coefficients**.

 .. _figNataf1: